JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/sign/index.md

 ### `drop-dye`

-Enables dropping the dye of the previous signature when the signature is changed.
+Enables dropping the dye of the previous signature when the signature is changed
 ![resign](/resign.gif)

 ### `block`

-The block that must be clicked for the signature.
+The block that must be clicked for the signature

 <!--@include: @/parts/cooldown.md-->
 <!--@include: @/parts/sound.md-->